openmultiplayer/omp-stdlib/readme.md

 native GetServerVarAsString(const cvar[], buffer[], len = sizeof (buffer));
 ```

-And some are just replaced with new versions with better names:
+Some are just replaced with new versions with better names:

 ```pawn
 native DB_GetRowCount(DBResult:result);